rubensworks/article-eswc2020-costmodelldf/content/solution.md

 Based on these goals, the model should be able to make a suggestion for a set of interfaces based on a given query and a set of internal metrics.
 For this, we propose a set of internal metrics such as the current CPU usage, memory usage and network I/O.
-The server administrator must be able to configure an upper limit for these metrics, so that the cost model can select interfaces that optimize both goals.
+The server administrator must be able to configure a threshold for these metrics, so that the cost model can select interfaces that optimize both goals.

 [](#algorithm-get-allowed-interfaces) shows the pseudocode of an algorithm